 The "Assignment" tab is at the top of the page.
-This image shows a test home page of the mrhousch.com site for this year.
+This image shows the front page of mrhousch.com as of July, 2022.
 This image is courtesy of mrhousch.com.

 The lessons and any items to download can also be accessed via the "Lessons" tab on the front page or from http://mrhousch.com/lessons/.